ceejbot/economics-of-package-management/slides.md

 ^ When I initially knew I wanted to start talking about this problem in public, instead of in corners with friends, I thought I’d be fighting an uphill battle.
 The VC-funded package management company was beloved, and my work was one of the reasons why.
 I had participated in this whole rise to prominence— I made it possible.
 I stood on stage in front of you all and parroted that marketing message.
 What I meant by it was, "I, C J Silverio, feel affection for you all," and that was true.

-^ Now I don't think anybody can stand up in front of you and say "npm loves you" without being yelled at. npm has burned all of its goodwill over the last few months.
+^ Now I don't think anybody can stand up in front of you and say "npm loves you" believably. npm has burned all of its goodwill over the last few months.
 It didn't have to happen-- it was a choice made by the people who run the company.
 They made that choice, though, and they doubled-down on it, and here we are.

 ---